matteogiorgi/geoteodotnet/index.md

 ## My Linux config

 I recently switched to [Qtile](http://www.qtile.org/) from good old [i3](https://i3wm.org/) and I felt right at home.
 Qtile has its source code and config file written in python, plus a neat [documentation](http://docs.qtile.org/en/latest) comes in support if you fancy to play with it.
-Here are my [dotfiles](https://github.com/MatteoGiorgi/dotfiles) and below a sample of my workflow.
+Here there are my [dotfiles](https://github.com/MatteoGiorgi/dotfiles) and below a sample of my workflow.

 <p align="center">
   <img width="600" src="assets/images/qtile.gif"/>